biermanr/StaticPheWeb/dev_notes.md

 10. `pheweb gather-pvalues-for-each-gene`
     * Took 10 seconds.
 This gets the best p-values for each gene and writes out `generated-by-pheweb/best-phenos-by-gene.sqlite3`.
 11. `pheweb manhattan`
-    * Took 42 seconds and produced the `generated-by-pheweb/manhattan/Weight.json` file
+    * Took 42 seconds and produced the `generated-by-pheweb/manhattan/Weight.json` file.
+    * Takes as input the `pheno_gz/` files.

 I reran all these steps and still got a disagreement for the JSON file between